Joining the NCE mission!

 Admittedly, my academic studies are in the field of education at undergraduate, postgraduate and postgraduate research level.
 But, in this new role I am grateful to be exploring the wider discipline of social sciences which allowed me and continues to allow me to step away from the boundaries of my field.
 My particular interest in social science is social justice, or more accurately it is the pursuit for social justice.
 My academic journey has involved working on participatory methods for research with young people, purposefully engaging with literature by authors outside the global north, and collaborating with academics in different parts of the world and from different disciplines.

-So far at NTU, I have met incredible and genuine people at the social science department.
+So far at NTU, I have met incredible and genuine people at the School of Social Sciences.
 I already feel that I am part of a collegial and collaborative community that aims to celebrate the interdisciplinary approach to social science and knowledge production.
 My aim is seeking communication, engagement and collaboration opportunities that contributes to the overarching research vision of knowledge exchange.